|

 the relevance of heat content to climate science.

-in 1955.
-Heat stored in the ocean causes its water to expand, which is
+Heat stored in the ocean causes its water to expand, which is responsible

-responsible for one-third to one-half of global sea level rise.
-Most of
+for one-third to one-half of global sea level rise.
+Most of the added

-the added energy is stored at the surface, at a depth of zero to 700 meters.
+energy is stored at the surface, at a depth of zero to 700 meters.
+The

 Instruments that measure ocean heat include Argo floats.
 Argo is a global